-Protected Cycad may reach 7m high.
+This Cycad may reach 7m high.
 Pinnately compound Leaves have parallel veins.
 Widely spaced leaflets reduced to spines near leaf base.
 Dioecious Tree.
 1-5 smaller hairy Male Cones with motile sperm.
 1-5 Female Cones up to 50 x 25cm produce large red Seeds.

 RSA Tree No. 11.

 Family: Zamiaceae.
-This is a family of perennial cycads with 8 genera and about 200 species.
+This family of perennial cycads has 8 genera and about 200 species.
 They are only superficially palm or fern like.
 The cycad tap Root is soon replaced by lateral roots, which become woody.
 Cycads have coralloid roots that contain symbiotic cyanobacteria (blue-green algae) that fix atmospheric nitrogen in association with root tissue and produce important amino acids for the plant.
 Stems are cylindrical and southern African species do not have persistent leaf bases.
 All are evergreen with pinnately compound Leaves.
 The Leaflets have parallel (or nearly so) veins.
+2019.07.15

 Name derivation: Encephalartos – within-head-bread: referring to the starchy bread that can be made from the pith of the inner trunk. paucidentatus – few teeth – referring to the leaflets.